[This page is being regularly updated based on input from EFPIA members]

 Our Member Companies and Associations are offering humanitarian support both in Ukraine and for the emerging refugee crisis in neighbouring EU Member States.
-To date this includes in over 5 million doses of essential medicines and more than €62 million in financial support to NGOs.
+To date this includes over 22 million doses of essential medicines and more than €62 million in financial support to NGOs.

 AbbVie's response to the Ukraine crisis

 Our thoughts are with the people of Ukraine and those affected across the region.
 As a global biopharmaceutical company, we have a responsibility to patients who depend on our medicines.
 We are committed to ensuring our patients in Ukraine, Russia and throughout the region continue to have access to our essential and life-saving medicines.

 AbbVie's presence in Ukraine and throughout the region